HKPolyU-UAV/docker_practice/README.md

    echo -e "0000\n0000" | passwd root
    ```
    to set the root passcode.

+4. (Optional)
+   To run more packages from us, please refer to [this repo](https://github.com/HKPolyU-UAV/airo_docker_lib.git) for installation.

 5. (Optional)
    You can refer to [Dockerfile.lala](/dkerfiles/Dockerfile.gpu-raw-pkg) to see what building arguments we put there.